 Section 48.
-Notification for Automatic Processing Operations.
-The personal information controller carrying out any wholly or partly automatic processing operations or set of such operations intended to serve a single purpose or several related purposes shall notify the Commission when the automatic processing becomes the sole basis of making decisions about a data subject and when the decision would significantly affect the data subject.
+Notification for automatic Processing Operations.
+The personal information controller shall notify the Commission the carrying out any wholly or partly automatic processing operations or set of such operations intended to serve a single purpose or several related purposes when the automatic processing becomes the sole basis of making decisions about a data subject and when the decision would significantly affect the data subject.

 - a.
-The contents of notification should include the following information: - 1.
+The contents of notification should sufficiently detail the following information: - 1.
 Purpose of processing; - 2.
 Data or categories of data to undergo processing; - 3.
 Category or categories of data subject; - 4.
-Consent forms or manner of obtaining consent; - 5.
-The recipients or categories of recipient to whom the data are to be disclosed; - 6.
-The length of time the data are to be stored; - 7.
-Methods and logic utilized for automated processing; - 8.
-Decisions relating to the data subject that would be made on the basis of processed data or that would significantly affect the rights and freedoms of data subject. - 9.
-Name/address/contact details of the compliance or accountable officer - b.
+The recipients or categories of recipient to whom the data are to be disclosed; - 5.
+The length of time the data are to be stored; - 6.
+Methods and logic utilized for automated processing - 7.
+Any decisions relating to the data subject that would be made on the basis of processed data or that would affect adversely the rights and freedoms of data subject. - b.
+The Commission shall be given the identity of contact persons from the Personal Information controller and any other body involved in processing of personal data with their contact details, and which shall immediately be updated in case of changes. - c.
 No decision with legal effects concerning the data subject shall be made solely on the basis of automated processing, unless data subject consents.